Ethra8/english-grows/README.md

 The following have been used for the development of this site:
   - **Django 5.1** - Whithin django framework, many libraries and modules have been used.
 For mode details on these, please refer to *requirements.py* on the root directory.
   - Chrome Dev Tools - To inspect the elements, and be able to spot what element was having an unexpected behaviour, and correct it more efficiently.
 Also have used **_Lighthouse_** tool's reports to check and improve core web vitals.
-  - [Favicon](https://favicon.io/) - To create the logo on the title of each page on the site.
-  - [Font Awesome](https://fontawesome.com/) - For the navigation and footer icons.
-  - [Google Fonts](https://fonts.google.com/) - To select fonts and implement them on the site
   - [Github](https://github.com) - To deploy the code in order to be accessed by Heroku.
   - [Heroku](https://heroku.com) - To deploy this python site.
   - [PostgreSQL](https://www.postgresql.org) - A database has been created through Code Institute handy link, to store all the site's data, such as user personal data, order details, available services, users' contact requests, and more.
   - [AWS](https://aws.amazon.com/) - Amazon Web Services have been used to create an ***s3 bucket*** to store all media and static files of this site.
+  - [Gmail](https://support.google.com/mail/answer/56256?hl=en#:~:text=Gmail-,Create%20a%20Gmail%20account,-To%20sign%20up): Used Google's emailing platform as email provider to send emails to users and customers, by implementing *smtp*.
+  - [Favicon](https://favicon.io/) - To create the logo on the title of each page on the site.
+  - [Font Awesome](https://fontawesome.com/) - For the navigation and footer icons.
+  - [Google Fonts](https://fonts.google.com/) - To select fonts and implement them on the site
   - [Coolors](https://coolors.co) - To insert colors selected previously directly through visual studio code, but used this tool to display the palette beautifully, and insert it in this readme file.
   - [Amiresponsive](https://ui.dev/amiresponsive) - To display the site in all types of devices simultaneously, and have an overview of its responsiveness.
   - [EqualWeb Accessibility Checker](https://chrome.google.com/webstore/detail/equalweb-accessibility-ch/imemciokfejbnonkkinhcdfigdilcllg/related?utm_source=chrome-ntp-icon) - Google Chrome extension to check general errors and contract errors for optimal accessibility.